christinec-dev/ADB_JADX_Parrot_Install/README.md

 ![APK Working](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/lzcs0piva2xddv9wk0s1.png)
 ![APK Working](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/rmsgvhlnvutzxk09ojqk.png)

-## Installing JDX-GUI
+## Installing JADX-GUI
-Now that we have our ADB and APK installed, we can now use this APK in JDX-GUI to decompile the code.
+Now that we have our ADB and APK installed, we can now use this APK in JADX-GUI to decompile the code.
 ADB allowed us to access the app.
-JDX-GUI will allow us to access the app's code.
+JADX-GUI will allow us to access the app's code.

-<u>**To install JDX-GUI, we can simply do the following in the terminal:**</u>
+<u>**To install JADX-GUI, we can simply do the following in the terminal:**</u>
 1. sudo apt-get install jadx
 2. git clone https://github.com/skylot/jadx.git
 3. cd jadx